corrode/corrode.github.io/content/blog/pitfalls-of-safe-rust/index.md

     // Open the directory WITHOUT following symlinks let handle = OpenOptions::new()
         .read(true)
-        .custom_flags(O_NOFOLLOW | O_DIRECTORY) // Fails if not a directory or is a symlink
+        // Fails if not a directory or is a symlink .custom_flags(O_NOFOLLOW | O_DIRECTORY)
         .open(path)?;

-    // Now we can safely remove the directory contents using the open handle remove_dir_impl(&handle)
+    // We can now safely remove the directory contents using the open handle remove_dir_impl(&handle)
 }
 ```